HVR88/MBMS_PLUS/README.md

 _You say that you don't want vinyl formats in releases?
 No problem, filter that out._

-From the Limbo WebUI, you can filter/modify media formats for all releases, set up additional data providers (not normally supported by Lidarr) and fix artwork downloading for those it already does.
+From the Limbo WebUI, you can filter/modify media formats for all releases, set up additional data providers (not normally supported by Lidarr) and fix artwork downloading for those it already supports.

 Currently implemented features: